biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 3rd Place

-Church:	Oceanway A/G, Jacksonville, FL
+* **Church**: Oceanway A/G, Jacksonville, FL
-Coaches:	Bobby Strickland, Kath Strickland (assistant)
+* **Coaches**: Bobby Strickland, Kath Strickland (assistant)
+* **Team**:
-Team:	Chad Crawford
+    * Chad Crawford
-Andrew Leigh
+    * Andrew Leigh
-Kyle Shaw
+    * Kyle Shaw
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to Evangel A/G, Eau Claire, WI 50 to 90
+  * Round 2: Lost to First A/G #1, Lexington, KY 100 to 170
+  * Round 3: Won against Kennebunk Christian A/G, Kennebunk, ME 130 to 95
+  * Round 4: Lost to Aurora First A/G, Aurora, CO 100 to 180
+  * Round 5: Won against First A/G, New Philadelphia, OH 115 to 65
+  * Round 6: Lost to Christian Temple, Houston, TX 90 to 120
+  * Round 7: Lost to James River A/G, "Light", Ozark, MO 15 to 160
 * **Round Robin**:
-Round 1: Lost to First A/G, Dickson, TN -15 to 70
+  * Round 1: Lost to First A/G, Dickson, TN -15 to 70
-Round 2: Won against Watford City A/G, Watford City, ND 80 to 25
+  * Round 2: Won against Watford City A/G, Watford City, ND 80 to 25
-Round 3: Lost to First A/G #2, Lexington, KY 80 to 115
+  * Round 3: Lost to First A/G #2, Lexington, KY 80 to 115
-Round 4: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 125 to 50 Round 5: Lost to Grace A/G, Syracuse, NY 10 to 145 Round 6: Lost to Harvest A/G, Fort Worth, TX 110 to 135 Round 7: Won against First A/G, Montgomery, AL 140 to 50 Round 8: Lost to Orange County Worship Center, Santa Ana, CA 70 to 200 Round 9: Lost to Calvary A/G, Elkhart, IN 70 to 95 Round 10: Lost to James River, "Light", Ozark, MO 75 to 150 Round 11: Won against New Life A/G, Ellendale, ND 115 to 20 Round 12: Won against Evangel A/G, Eau Claire, WI 80 to 40 Round 13: Lost to Grace A/G, Spring City, PA 35 to 195
+  * Round 4: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 125 to 50
+  * Round 5: Lost to Grace A/G, Syracuse, NY 10 to 145
+  * Round 6: Lost to Harvest A/G, Fort Worth, TX 110 to 135
+  * Round 7: Won against First A/G, Montgomery, AL 140 to 50
+  * Round 8: Lost to Orange County Worship Center, Santa Ana, CA 70 to 200
+  * Round 9: Lost to Calvary A/G, Elkhart, IN 70 to 95
+  * Round 10: Lost to James River, "Light", Ozark, MO 75 to 150
+  * Round 11: Won against New Life A/G, Ellendale, ND 115 to 20
+  * Round 12: Won against Evangel A/G, Eau Claire, WI 80 to 40
+  * Round 13: Lost to Grace A/G, Spring City, PA 35 to 195
-Round 14: Lost to Kennebunk Christian A/G, Kennebunk, ME 30 to 180
+  * Round 14: Lost to Kennebunk Christian A/G, Kennebunk, ME 30 to 180
-Round 15: Lost to First A/G, Helena, MT 80 to 85
+  * Round 15: Lost to First A/G, Helena, MT 80 to 85
-Round 16: Won against First Pentecostal A/G, Ottumwa, IA 140 to 0
+  * Round 16: Won against First Pentecostal A/G, Ottumwa, IA 140 to 0
-Round 17: Won against First A/G, Lexington, NC 80 to 10
+  * Round 17: Won against First A/G, Lexington, NC 80 to 10
-Round 18: Lost to First A/G, Elkton, MD 25 to 170
+  * Round 18: Lost to First A/G, Elkton, MD 25 to 170
-Round 19: Lost to First A/G, New Philadelphia, OH 45 to 155
+  * Round 19: Lost to First A/G, New Philadelphia, OH 45 to 155
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}